5 Tips for Buying Non-fiction Books for the School Library

 • reacher assistive toolReacher assistive tool – I’m average height, but I have trouble reaching DVDs and kits on shelves above a bank of computers along one wall, as well as things on top shelves in my back room.
 Once I got this gadget, I was amazed at how often I used it!

 • Engraving tool – When the school decided to purchase class sets of calculators for math classrooms and enough individual ones image of electric engraving toolto check out to algebra students, they wanted me to keep track of them.
-I knew paper barcodes wouldn’t last long, so I invested in this tool and etched a barcode on the back side of every one.
+I knew paper barcodes wouldn’t last long, so I invested in this tool and etched a library item number on the back side of every one.
 It works on headphone headpieces, too…in fact, I kinda went nuts etching so many things!

 • Tool box – I love tools.
 I’d rather visit a hardware store than a dress shop.
 I even keep a tiny (1¾”) bubble level on my key ring!
 I bought no-name-brand tools on sale, so I didn’t shell out much for these valuable items.
 Over the years I’ve fixed everything from audiocassette tapes to audio/video carts to tables and desks, but you know who uses my tool box the most?
 The custodians!

-Essential School Librarians Must Have Essential Tools - These aren't educational tools; these are actual carpentry tools.
+These aren't educational tools; they are actual carpentry tools.
 It's amazing how often we need to use the items in a normal every-day tool box.
-From my experiences, here's what we need to have to be the essential go-to person in our school! #NoSweatLibraryMy library tool box holds:
+From my experiences, it's what we need to have to be the essential go-to person in our school! | No Sweat LibraryMy library tool box holds:

 • set of screwdrivers- very small for digital equipment to huge for adjusting metal shelves